 Since the poem is relatively short, there’s not a lot missing, just a lot that has changed.
 Beowulf no longer returns to his homeland Geatland for the third act, but stays in Hrothgar’s kingdom.
 Also, instead of introducing Wiglaf in the third act he is introduced from the beginning as Beowulf’s most trusted warrior.
 In the poem, Beowulf’s most trusted warrior, Eschere, is killed in the second act and Wiglaf is introduced in the third act as the only warrior who stays by Beowulf’s side as he faces the dragon.
 The introduction of Wiglaf sooner makes for a more relatable, and at times touching, relationship between Beowulf and Wiglaf.

 From the moment Beowulf enters Grendel’s mother’s lair, all the way through the end of the film, there are a lot of new elements to the story.
 Grendel’s mother takes on a much larger role and is not gone after her battle with Beowulf.
 When Hrothgar learns the true resolution to Beowulf’s battle with Grendel’s mother, he steps down from his post as king (literally, heh) and relinquishes his kingdom (along with his queen) to Beowulf.
 Thus changing the third act and some very important details that lead to the circumstances surrounding the appearance of the dragon.

 It’s not necessary to update every story (especially the oldest story in our language) to conform to a typical Hollywood movie.
-Just because it’s old doesn’t mean it’s out of style.
+Just because it’s old doesn’t mean it’s out of style. same sites .
 This story would have been better off left alone, and tampering with it discredited the entire film.
 By weaving the acts together they have succeeded in making it a Hollywood film, complete with unlikeable characters who lack motivation, sex icons, and heroes with questionable morals.